GSA/search-gov/README.markdown

         rake spec
         script/cucumber

+5. If you did any work with web forms, check for any XSS or SQL Injection vulnerabilities with the Firefox plugins from Seccom labs (http://labs.securitycompass.com/index.php/exploit-me/).

 6. Check in code to your local git repo (use `git status` and `git add` until everything is staged):

         git commit